 A key advantage of metal additive manufacturing is parts consolidation.
 Because the metal 3D printing process can include intricate and complex designs, multiple parts can be combined into one design, reducing assembly costs.
 Designers can optimize parts to reduce weight and retain structural strength by including thin-walled components and fine meshes.
 3D printing reduces the number of steps from design to finished product, cutting time-to-market.

-Metal powder bed fusion machines use a high powered fibre laser to fuse fine metal powders together using a layer melting process.
-The process requires a 3D computer-aided design .stl file, which is sliced into layers.
-For each slice ultra-fine layers of metal powder are deposited across the build plate, and required areas of the powder are precisely melted by the laser, which is controlled by the .STL file.
+Metal powder bed fusion machines use a high-powered fiber laser to fuse fine metal powders together using a layer melting process.
+The process requires a 3D Computer-Aided Design (CAD) STL file, which is sliced into layers.
+For each slice, ultra-fine layers of metal powder are deposited across the build plate.
+Required areas of the powder are then precisely melted by the laser, which is controlled by the .STL file.
 As each 30-60 micron layer cools, it binds to the preceding layer, slowly creating the part from the bottom up.
 A recoater blade lays new powder for the next slice and the process is repeated until the build is complete.
-Additive manufacturing systems from EOS can build in a range of metals, including titanium, cobalt chromium, stainless steels, nickel alloy, inconel 718, and aluminum.
+Additive manufacturing systems from EOS can build in a range of metals, including titanium, cobalt chromium, stainless steels, nickel alloy, inconel 718 and aluminum.

 At Fathom we offer a unique advantage of speed and agility-our experts help companies go from concept to prototype to manufacturing in ways not previously possible.

 Fathom is driven by advanced technologies and methods that enhance and accelerate today’s product development and production processes.